test0x101/EAC---Selfleak/README.md

 # This Fortnite Source
 Don't worry this is not even the full non-modified source as i will be posted that at 15 stars.
 I would never ever suggest using K2_Teleport or any other function regarding that also changing velocity etc is an easy way to get banned.

+# Want a better source?
+Selling my other Fortnite internal along with the injector and kernel mode source as well.
+Injector supports most Winvers and is safe on EAC&BE.
+Cheat is fully safe and has the best aimbot features.
+Contact me on discord by making an issue.